-CircuitCAM default.
+- CircuitCAM default.
 LKSoftWare

+- .
+ISO3098.
 LKSoftWare

+- CircuitCAM stencil.

-• CircuitCAM stencil. , the stencil font is used when creating SMT stencils, the advantage of this font is that it creates gaps between cuts, thus maintaining the stencil free of large cut holes, as seen in the preview image with the letter "o".
+CircuitCAM stencils, the advantage of this font is that it creates gaps between cuts, thus maintaining the stencil free of large cut holes, as seen in the preview image with the letter "o".